English Bulldog Puppy Wobbly Loose Joints

 Pain & Limping as well as disuse muscle atrophy and joint effusion is usually associated with bulldog elbow dysplasia

-BULLDOG PUPPY OTHER FRONT LEG LIMPING:
+BULLDOG PUPPY FRONT LEG LIMPING:

-- BULLDOG PUPPY OCD: Osteochondritis dissecans is a bone inflammation due to bone ossification problems with an avascular cartilage residue.
+Osteochondritis dissecans is a bone inflammation due to bone ossification problems with an avascular cartilage residue.
 The shoulder is a common sight for bulldog OCD, but it can be found in other joints such as the hips and knees

-- BULLDOG PUPPY TRAUMA: bruise or fracture including fractures to the growth plate (there are 5 types named salter fractures.
+Bruise or fracture including fractures to the growth plate (there are 5 types named salter fractures.

 BULLDOG PUPPY HIND LEG LIMPING